kshitij0209ag/kshitij0209ag/README.md

 - 🌱 I’m currently learning **HTML, JAAVA Script, CSS, Android Development, BootStrap**

-- 🔭 I’m currently a STudent in Btech Computer Science at Amity University Gwalior 3rd year also a Ambassador at Coding Ninjas
+- 🔭 I’m currently a Student in Btech Computer Science at Amity University Gwalior 3rd year also a Ambassador at Coding Ninjas

 - 👯 I’m looking to collaborate on linkedin